 For an introduction to topological groupoids and their associated C$^*$-algebras we refer to~\cites{ren:group,dw:toolkit}.
 We do not recall these notions in detail here and generally follow the treatment in our previous work~\cite{py:part-one}.
 Unless otherwise specified, $G$ will be a second countable, locally compact, Hausdorff groupoid with unit space $G^{(0)}=X$.
 In general, $G^{(n)}$ will denote the space of $n$-tuples from $G$ whose elements $(\gamma_1,\dots,\gamma_n)$ are composable, i.e., $r(\gamma_{i+1})=s(\gamma_{i})$.

 We are going to assume that $G$ is \emph{étale}.
 This means the source and range maps of $G$, denoted $s$ and $r$, are local homeomorphisms and each point in $G$ admits a local base of \emph{bisections}.
-These are opens $W\subset G$ such that $r|_W$ and $s|_W$ are homeomorphism onto an open set.
+These are open sets $U\subset G$ such that $r|_U$ and $s|_U$ are homeomorphism onto an open set of $X$.

-\begin{definition}[Ample groupoid] An étale groupoid $G$ is ample if it admits a topological basis consisting of compact open bisections.
+\begin{definition} An étale groupoid $G$ is said to be \emph{ample} if it admits a topological basis consisting of compact open bisections.
 Equivalently, $G$ is ample if its unit space is totally disconnected. \end{definition}